zarf-dev/proposals/0048-schema-update-process/README.md

 ### The PackageAccessor interface

 A new interface called `PackageAccessor` will be introduced.
-On disk built packages (`PackageLayout`) will be implement this interface, as well as loaded or in memory packages.
+On disk built packages (`PackageLayout`) will implement this interface, as well as loaded or in memory packages.

 ```go
 // PackageAccessor is the read contract for a parsed package definition.